alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

 SAMPLING THE WEATHER STATE FROM UDW
 -----

-      To sample the current weather state values from your own classes, there are functions you can use.
+      To sample the current weather state values from your own blueprint classes, there are functions you can use.

       All of the weather state values can be individually sampled using Get functions in a blueprint function library.
 "Get Cloud Coverage", "Get Wind Intensity", etc.